Containers Loading Optimization with Python

 Conclusion

-• The optimized solution can fit 100% of pallets.
-It’s based on non-intuitive placement that cannot be found without trying many combinations.
+• The optimised solution can fit 100% of pallets.
+It’s based on a non-intuitive placement that cannot be found without trying many combinations.

-In the next part, we’ll see how we can implement a model to get this solution.
+In the next section, we’ll see how to implement a model to get this solution.

-To keep this article concise, we will not build the algorithm from scratch but use a python library rectpack.
+To keep this article concise, we will not build the algorithm from scratch.

 • bins20, bins40: container dimensions by type

-• all_rects: list of all rectangles that could be included in the bins with their coordinates ready to be plot
+• all_rects: list of all rectangles that could be included in the bins, with their coordinates ready to be plotted

 • all_pals: the list of pallets that could be loaded in the containers listed in bins